The 2020 Huntington’s Disease Triathlon will be held on February 23th!

-Awards are given 3 deep in all categories except Fat Tire (overall only) and Athena/Aquabike (Top 3 Overall).
-DUATHLON AWARDS will be top 3 in categories 39 and under AND 40 and over.
+Awards are given 3 deep in all categories except Athena/Aquabike (Top 3 Overall).
+DUATHLON AWARDS will be top 3 Male and Female.
 Special awards will be given to the Top 3 Overall Males, Top 3 Overall Females, Top Overall Master Male (40+), and Top Overall Master Female (40+).
 Those receiving overall and master awards are removed from their age groups, bumping everyone else up in the age group standings.
 There is no double dipping.
 If you qualify for overall, you cannot get another award for masters overall or your age group.
 Participants registered as Elite are ONLY eligible for overall awards.

 Please stay for the awards ceremony if you are due an award.
 Unclaimed awards may be mailed if requested within 2 weeks after the event.
 You must pay $10 for shipping and handling.
 Please send an email to firstname.lastname@example.org.
 Please include the following: Name, address, phone, email, race (Sprint/Olympic), division, Place received.

 Results will be available immediately finishing the race and at the awards presentation.
 Official race results will be posted at www.chiptimes.com and will also be e-mailed to you within 24 hours after the event.